Skip to main content

 Example: 9 inches

-Measurement around the wrist where the cuff will end.
-Add ½–1 inch ease for comfortable fit.
+Measure around the wrist and add ½–1 inch of ease for comfort.

-Similarly, count the rows from your blocked swatch.
-Row gauge is especially critical for raglan depth and sleeve length.
+Accurate row gauge is essential for correct raglan depth and sleeve length.

 Step 5: Enter Ease Percentage